Oregon Caves National Monument and Preserve: Geology and paleontology

 Most caves created from dissolved rocks are formed in limestone or dolomite, but Oregon Caves was formed in marble.
-Of the more than 3,900 cave systems managed by the NPS, only those in Oregon Caves National Monument and Preserve, Kings Canyon National Park, and Great Basin National Park have marble caves.
+Of the more than 3,900 cave systems managed by the NPS, only those in Oregon Caves National Monument and Preserve, Sequoia National Park, Kings Canyon National Park, and Great Basin National Park have marble caves.

 The parent rock in which the cave developed was formed about 190 million years ago as limestone that was part of a tectonic plate beneath the Pacific Ocean.
 Granitic plutons intruded this part of the ocean crust, the Applegate terrane, about 160 million years ago.
 As the oceanic crust carrying the terrane subducted under the North American plate, the terrane accreted onto the North American Plate and the limestone was subjected to heat and pressure that metamorphosed it to marble.
 Further tectonic movements eventually lifted the marble to about 4000 ft above sea level.
 The marble block containing the cave is at least 1080 ft long, 490 ft wide, and about 390 ft high.

 The cave's creation took place long after the marble formed.
 As groundwater seeped into cracks in the marble, it eventually dissolved enough rock to expand some of the cracks to the size of tunnels.
 Generally, the age of a cave cannot be determined directly because the cave itself is an empty space, but scientists can sometimes determine the age of speleothems or sediments in a cave.
 An early 21st-century study of speleothem development in Oregon Caves focused on the past 380,000 years.
 Based on the available evidence, the cave is thought to be at least a million years old and "probably not much older than a few million" years.